ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     cd /home/class10/  # *absolute* (start at root, take steps) pwd

-Linux also tolerates "empty" steps and loops, even if they look ugly.
+Linux also tolerates 'empty' steps and loops, even if they look ugly.
 So:

     cd  # starting at your home again cd /home//class10/  # used two slashes; it's treated as an empty step